Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Lotka-Volterra model

 where

 and

 parametrizes the strength of the overall ecological effects.
 Note that the ecological feedback proportional to $\nu$ also contributes to the invasion fitness since the parent was already in the community before $t=0$.
-Now we can redefine $s=s(f_0)$ following classic population genetics and get
+In conclusion, we get

 which is the same dynamics as in the main text.

 To better understand the impact of the community, we can estimate the susceptibility using the steady state condition for surviving species:

 where the ``stars'' means taking the components of surviving species only.
 The variations thus satisfies